-Enclosed for your review and comment is the District's analysis of Label Technology Inc's application for an Authority to Construct for the installation of a flexographic printing plate manufacturing operation, at 2050 Wardrobe Ave in Merced, CA.
+Enclosed for your review and comment is the District's analysis of Label Technology Inc.'s application for an Authority to Construct for a flexographic printing press, at 2050 Wardrobe Ave in Merced, CA.

 The notice of preliminary decision for this project will be published approximately three days from the date of this letter.
 Please submit your written comments on this project within the 30-day public comment period which begins on the date of publication of the public notice.